 This is a low-pass filter that can have high levels of resonance, to the point of oscillation.
 Be careful, this thing can get wild at extreme settings.
 Filter frequency and resonance may both be sequenced.

 TRM – Sequenced tremolo.

 Create rhythmic patterns or insane stutter modulation with this one.
-The tremolo rate and waveshape may both be sequenced.
+The tremolo rate and wave shape may both be sequenced.

 OSC – Sequenced synth oscillator.

 This is useful for making melodies or whacked-out siren sounds.
 The pitch range is a couple of octaves, and even “in-between” notes outside the normal tempered scale are available.
 Value controls the pitch and Tweak blends between sine and square wave shapes.
-We promise your neighbors will hate this mode.
+We promise your neighbours will hate this mode.

 PWM – Synthesized octave effect.

 Don’t know why we thought this would be cool, but here you go.
 This mode turns your guitar signal into a monophonic digital square wave, with the divider rate set by Value.
-This will get DOWN, to subharmonic levels.
+This will get DOWN, to sub-harmonic levels.
 It can go so low that the output isn’t even audio any more.
 It’s kind of nuts.
 The Tweak knob controls a modulation effect on the synth wave.
-Try this for making your neighbors hate you even more than OSC mode.
+Try this for making your neighbours hate you even more than OSC mode.